Are Resellers Required In Today’s Digital Age?

 It’s a no brainer that the Internet has enabled sellers and buyers to connect directly with each other.

-It’s tempting to conclude from this that IT companies don’t require resellers in the current digital age.
+From this, it’s tempting to jump to the conclusion that IT companies don’t require resellers in the present digital age.

-For the uninitiated, a reseller sells to the customer on behalf of the manufacturer.
-As the name suggests, in most cases, the reseller buys the product from the manufacturer and sells it to the customer.
+For the uninitiated, a reseller sells a manufacturer’s product to the customer.
+As the name suggests, the reseller buys the product from the manufacturer and sells it to the customer.

-A reseller is also known as dealer, channel partner, business partner, etc. A manufacturer also goes by the alternative terms principal, brand, vendor, etc.
+A reseller is also known by a few other names such as dealer, channel partner, business partner, etc. A manufacturer also goes by alternative terms like principal, brand, vendor, etc.

 Principals compensate dealers by way of commission / reseller margin.
-Commissions vary by industry, geography, product, and many other attributes but are typically in the 10% to 25% range in the IT industry.
+Commissions vary by industry, geography, product, and many other factors but are typically in the 10% to 25% range in the IT industry.

 It’s fashionable for many resellers to call themselves Value Added Reseller.